1Password

 Install 1Password

-• In addition to accessing directly from the website, 1Password also provides helpful apps for our needs:
+• In addition to accessing directly from the website, 1Password also provides helpful apps for the needs:

 1. 1Password Chrome Extension, Firefox Add-ons, Safari